karanchinch10/My_Projects/README.md

   -  <a href="https://www.kaggle.com/code/karanchinchpure/iris-classification-problem-eda">View On Kaggle</a> 💝
   -  <a href="https://github.com/karanchinch10/IRIS_Classification">View On Github</a> 💝

-<h1><a href="https://github.com/karanchinch10/Exploratory-Data-Analysis-EDA-/blob/main/EDA%20data/gplay-playstore-data-visualization-EDA.ipynb">3.Visualization of Google Playstore Apps</a></h1>
+<h1><a href="https://github.com/karanchinch10/Exploratory-Data-Analysis-EDA-/blob/main/EDA%20data/gplay-playstore-data-visualization-EDA.ipynb">4.
+Visualization of Google Playstore Apps</a></h1>
 Google Play Store team is about to launch a new feature wherein, certain apps that are promising, are boosted in visibility.
 The boost will manifest in multiple ways including higher priority in recommendations sections (“Similar apps”, “You might also like”, “New and updated games”).
 These will also get a boost in search results visibility.
 This feature will help bring more attention to newer apps that have the potential.

 - Perform EDA, Data cleaning and Data correction